deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18798/index.md

 ---
 title: "Distill Visual Chart Reasoning Ability from LLMs to MLLMs"
-summary: "Researchers created REACHQA, a dataset improving visual reasoning in LLMs by using code as an intermediary to translate chart representations into text, enabling efficient and scalable data synthesis."
+summary: "Researchers synthesize a new multimodal dataset, REACHQA, using code as an intermediary to efficiently distill visual chart reasoning abilities from LLMs to MLLMs."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-24", "🤗 24-10-25"]
 showSummary: true